-At the St. Louis Fetal Care Insitutute, we recommend that screening ultrasounds be performed every 2 weeks between 16 and 24 weeks of the pregnancy.
+At the SSM Health St. Louis Fetal Care Institute, we recommend that screening ultrasounds be performed every two weeks between 16 and 24 weeks of the pregnancy.
 If signs of TTTS develop, such as different amniotic fluid levels or growth differences, then ultrasounds can be performed more frequently to determine if the TTTS is really progressing.
 We will determine what stage of TTTS is present.
-A fetal echocardiogram gives us much more information about the heart function and anatomy.
+A fetal echocardiogram (echo) gives us much more information about the heart function and anatomy.
 Your treatment options depend on the stage of TTTS, and range from observation to placental laser surgery.

 How is TTTS managed during the pregnancy?

-The staff at the St. Louis Fetal Care Institute is here to support you, arming you with knowledge about all your options, and helping you decide what is right for you and your family.
+The staff at the Fetal Care Institute is here to support you, arming you with knowledge about all your options, and assisting you with your decision of what is right for you and your family.
 We will explain the risks and benefits of the various options, considering your specific case.
 Although untreated cases of TTTS can become severe, threatening the lives of both twins, fetoscopic laser photocoagulation can completely cure TTTS.

 How does TTTS affect my baby after delivery?

 Twins with untreated advanced stages of TTTS during pregnancy usually do not do well after delivery—there is a 90% risk of fatality and, for those who do survive, a 15-50% risk of neurologic handicap.